Mushbt/battleships-pp3/README.md

 * Python Packages
   - Sys - This module provides access to some variables used or maintained by the interpreter and to functions that interact strongly with the interpreter.
 It is always available. [docs.python.org](https://docs.python.org/3/library/sys.html#:~:text=This%20module%20provides%20access%20to,It%20is%20always%20available.)
   - Time - A module that provides various time-related functions.
+  - Random - A module that will generate random numbers.

 [Back to top](<#Table of Contents>)